 “You have to look at personalisation and how you can deliver the right price at the right time,” he states.
 “You need to understand what specific variables you can offer and provide real value to capture business.”

 “The other side is IOT.
 You’d be surprised how often guests state how hard it is to find the lights in a hotel room.
 These are small, but at times very frustrating, things that occur, but can be solved by more modern systems in the property.
-There are a lot of ways in-room tablets and internet connection to devices, are creating a better experience for guest in a really meaningful way.
-You see tonnes of guests in the properties that have installed these kinds of devices, leaving reviews about what a seamless experience it was once they got into the hotel room, and how it made them feel like they had even better connectivity than at home.”
+There are a lot of ways in-room tablets and internet connection to devices are creating a better experience for guest in a really meaningful way.
+You see tons of guests in the properties that have installed these kinds of devices, leaving reviews about what a seamless experience it was once they got into the hotel room, and how it made them feel like they had even better connectivity than at home.”

 Your hotel can also combine these systems with the data you collect to thoroughly understand what your guest enjoys and tailor the entertainment, snacks, and room amenities to suit them.